Interview: The first one-piece-3D-printed house

 What convinced you to contribute to this particularly challenging project?

-Given your experience with Innovation and Transformation projects, what did you anticipate to manage?
+Given your experience with innovation and transformation projects, what challenges did you anticipate to manage?

-Upon the start of any project, every project partner needs to feel that by working together, they will get something in return.
-Everyone wants to experience some added value at the end of the day: by building deep industry knowledge, improving their network, creating brand exposure, encountering business opportunities, …
+To move forward in a multistakeholder set-up like this, it's very important that from the very beginning of the project, every single project partner feels that by working together, they can add something, and get something in return.
+At the end of the day, everyone wants to experience some added value: by building deep industry knowledge, improving their network, creating brand exposure, encountering new business opportunities, …"

 How did you overcome these differences?

-The second challenge was to focus also on the market, and not to get lost in the technical aspects of the project.
-One by one the partners are specialists in their profession.
-Out of experience we know that specialist easily lose themselves in the product technical part.
-Bringing the focus back to the market, to the target group was crucial, as well during the Identifications phase as during the Launch phase.
+Another operating point was to focus on the market, and to not get lost in the technical aspects of the project.
+All partners were somehow specialists in this particular area of expertise.
+By experience, we know that expert people, because they are so committed to the cause, have a tendency to lose themselves in the technical part of the story.
+Bringing the focus back to the market, to the target public was crucial, as well during the initial set-up as during project launch.

 What are the next steps?

-A.: Setting the vision with different partners, was the first part of co-creation.
-The second part of co-creation is yet to come.
-New partners will join and will cooperate to find solutions.
-Solutions to what and what they will look like, we don’t know yet.
-However, what we do know is that we will follow the same approach.
+Annelies Helsen: "Developing a new path of co-creation with more and different partners to upscale the project is yet to come.
+New partners will have to join and will have to cooperate to find new solutions and take the project to the next level.
+Solutions to what future challenges and what they will look like, we don’t know yet.
+However, what we do know is that we will follow the same approach."